zenozeng/font-detect.js/README.md

 ### Eot Support

-IE 6 & IE 7 doesn't support Data URI, thus, you have to pass eot path to FontDetector.
+For IE 6/7/8, you have to pass eot path to FontDetector.

 Copy src/0.eot to you path.